-The growing popularity of working from home together with the surge in the globalization of businesses have boosted the popularity of virtual events.
+The growing popularity of working from home, and the surge in the globalization of businesses, have boosted the popularity of virtual events.

-Yet, along with this trend is the growing need for virtual events to be accessible to people with language difficulties and disabilities.
+Along with the increasing popularity of hybrid and virtual events, there is a growing need for virtual events to be accessible to people with language difficulties and disabilities.

 According to World Bank data, 15% of the world's population experiences some form of disability.

-According to W3 about 20% of the population in the USA are have hearing problems.
+According to W3, about 20% of the population in the USA has hearing problems.

-Globally, at least 2.2 billion people have vision problems, according to the World Health Organization.
+According to the World Health Organization, at least 2.2 billion people have vision problems.
 Color blindness affects approximately 8% of men.

 The World Health Organization (WHO) predicts the number of people living with disabilities will grow considerably over the coming decades due to the aging world population and health conditions.

-Awareness, legislation for disability inclusion is increasing.
+Legislation awareness for disability inclusion is increasing.
 Many countries now see disability as a human rights issue.
-As a result, more and more digital products, websites, education programs are accessible and user-friendly for everyone.
+As a result, more and more digital products, websites, and education programs are accessible and user-friendly for everyone.

 Considering how many people in the United States alone have some form of disability, it is clear that virtual events should be more accessible no matter the region.

-So, here are six tips for making your virtual events more accessible.
+So, here are seven suggestions for making your hybrid and virtual events more accessible.

 Special accommodations could include things like sign language interpretation or the ability to ask voice questions rather than typing them out.

-Accounting for these in the planning stage will help you to plan your virtual event in a way that accommodates everyone and covers all your attendees’ specific requirements.
+Accounting for these in the planning stage will help you plan your virtual event to accommodate everyone and cover all your attendees' specific requirements.